Localization theorems in topological Hochschild homology and topological cyclic homology: and of small spectral model categories

 \section{$THH$ and $TC$ of small spectral model categories}

-Our treatment of $THH$ and $TC$ of spectral categories in the body of the paper took the perspective of having all the homotopy information encoded in the mapping spectra.
-In the context of closed model categories enriched over symmetric spectra, the weak equivalence encode an additional localization.
+Our treatment of $THH$ and $TC$ of spectral categories in the rest of the paper took the perspective that all the homotopy information is encoded in the mapping spectra.
+In the context of closed model categories enriched over symmetric spectra, the weak equivalences encode an additional localization.
 We can extract a spectral category satisfying the hypotheses of the main discussion of the paper from such a model category by restricting to the full spectral subcategory of cofibrant-fibrant objects.
 However, this subcategory is not usually preserved by naturally-occurring functors between model categories, which tend to preserve only cofibrant or only fibrant objects.

-In this appendix, we present a construction of $THH$ of a spectral model category in terms of either the full subcategory of cofibrant or fibrant objects.
+In this section, we present a construction of $THH$ of a small spectral model category in terms of either the full subcategory of cofibrant or fibrant objects.
+(Here we must use the original convention of Quillen that closed model categories are closed under finite limits and colimits rather than the modern convention that they are closed under all small limits and colimits.)
 The construction is in terms of a ``cofiber $THH$'' description, exactly as in the $THH$ of localization pairs constructed in Section~\ref{secgenloc}.
 Since the quotient of the subcategory of cofibrants by the acyclic cofibrants is the homotopy category of the model category, we can regard this pair as analogous to a localization pair, although it may not satisfy the hypotheses of the definition.
 Nevertheless, a similar (but easier) proof applies to compare the $THH$ of this pair to the $THH$ of the cofibrant-fibrants.
 The main theorem of this section is the following.

-\begin{thm} Let $\aM$ be a small closed model category enriched over symmetric spectra (satisfying the symetric spectrum version of SM7).
-Write $\aA$ for the subcategory of acyclic objects (objects weakly equivalent to the zero object), and subscripts $c$ and $f$ for the subcategories of cofibrant and fibrant objects, respectively, of $\aM$ and $\aA$.
-In the following diagram of cyclotomic spectra, the vertical map is always a weak equivalence, the left-hand map is a weak equivalence if $\aM$ is left proper, and the right-hand map is a weak equivalence if $\aM$ is right proper.
+\begin{thm} Let $\aM$ be a small closed model category enriched over symmetric spectra, satisfying the symmetric spectrum version of SM7.
+Write $\aA$ for the subcategory of acyclic objects (objects weakly equivalent to the zero object), and subscripts $c$ and $f$ for the subcategories of cofibrant and fibrant objects, respectively, of $\aM$ and likewise of $\aA$.
+In the following diagram, the vertical map is always a weak equivalence, the left-hand map is a weak equivalence if $\aM$ is left proper, and the right-hand map is a weak equivalence if $\aM$ is right proper.

 \end{thm}